 False.
 Photogrammetric surveying is just as accurate as lidar.
-With workflows like the Propeller PPK solution, you can get accuracy of 1/10ft with a few simple tools.
-(See our whitepaper for more information.)
-For both types of drone surveying, accuracy in the air is affected by the movement of the drone, not just the sensor itself.
-So, no matter what tech you’re using, you’re still running the same data correction.
+With workflows like Propeller PPK, you can get accuracy of 1/10ft with a few simple tools.
+(Check out our whitepaper for more information on how we get this level of accuracy.)

 Benefits of photogrammetry in surveying

-When you build a site survey with photogrammetry, you get a model as true to the real world as possible.
-With data visualization software like the Propeller Platform, you also get a 3D model of your site that’s fully measurable and easily navigable.
+When you build site surveys with photogrammetry, you get accurate 3D models that are as true to the real world as possible.
+With data visualization software like the Propeller Platform, you also get 3D models of your site that are fully measurable and easily navigable.

-Photo-based models have the additional benefit of being able to use them to verify what feature you’re seeing.
-When it comes to fine-detailed surfaces and features, lidar can be unspecific enough to be unsure about what exactly it is you’re seeing.
+Photo-based models can also be used to verify what feature you’re seeing.
+When it comes to fine-detailed surfaces and features, lidar can be unspecific—you might find yourself unsure about what exactly you’re seeing.

 Affordability and lower replacement cost

-One of the biggest differences between the two systems is price.
+One of the most significant differences between photogrammetry and lidar is price.
 A drone-based lidar system can set you back $60,000 or more for the hardware alone.
-Whereas a drone from DJI’s Phantom series, like the Phantom 4 Pro or Phantom 4 RTK, cost a few thousand dollars and are generally widely available.
+Propeller’s recommended drones start at a few thousand dollars and are widely available.

 Drone setup and calibration

-When it comes to user-friendliness, both drone surveying methods have their pros and cons.
+When it comes to user-friendliness, both lidar and photogrammetry have pros and cons.